johnprovazek/spotifycoasters/README.md

 This project was originally concieved as a much different idea.
 This idea came about because I have a large collection of CD's.
 I keep most of them in my car which means I have a big box of CD cases at home taking up space.
 The original idea was to mount these CD cases on a wall.
 When the CD's would be pressed a switch behind them would be activated and the album would be played.
 At the same time I also wanted to do something similar with my Spotify playlists.
 I wanted to build custom cartridges that when read would play my Spotify playlists.
 At the time, I was also looking to buy some coasters and decided this would be a great project to combine all these ideas.
 I decided to make NFC embedded coasters that when read by a NFC reader would play my favorite albums and playlists on Spotify!

 ## Installation
 This guide is for setting up NFC embedded coasters that will play albums and playlists on Spotify when read by a NFC reader.
 This is written in Python making use of the [nfcpy](https://nfcpy.readthedocs.io/en/latest/) package.
 In the [nfcpy](https://nfcpy.readthedocs.io/en/latest/) package documentation they require Python version 2.7 or 3.5 or newer.
 In  my implementation I am using Python version 3.9.6 and running this on a Windows 10 machine.
 The two minimum items you need to purchase to make use of this project are a NFC reader and NFC tags.
 The NFC reader I used was the [Sony RC-S380](https://www.amazon.com/gp/product/B00VR1WARC) NFC reader.
 The NFC tags I used were [NTAG215 tags](https://www.amazon.com/gp/product/B08G8KQLLB).
 You could use a different NFC reader and different tags, but before doing so thoroughly research in the [nfcpy](https://nfcpy.readthedocs.io/en/latest/overview.html#supported-devices) documentation to make sure the devices and tags are compatible.
-You may need to make adjustments to my code to get any different readers or tags than the ones I used to work.
+You also may need to make adjustments to my code if you went with a different reader or different tags.

 ### Application Setup
 - Open the file [secrets.json](./data/secrets.json) to enter values during this authentication process.